PolideaInternal/airflow/CONTRIBUTING.md

 1. The pull request should work for Python 3.5 and 3.6.
 1. As Airflow grows as a project, we try to enforce a more consistent style and try to follow the Python community guidelines.
-We currently enforce most [PEP8](https://www.python.org/dev/peps/pep-0008/) and a few other linting rules - described in [Running linting and tests](#running-linting-and-tests).
+We currently enforce most [PEP8](https://www.python.org/dev/peps/pep-0008/) and a few other linting rules - described in [Running static code analysis locally](#running-static-code-analysis-locally).
 It's a good idea to run tests locally before opening PR.
 1. Please read this excellent [article](http://chris.beams.io/posts/git-commit/) on commit messages and adhere to them.
 It makes the lives of those who come after you a lot easier.